ahui2016/ffe/README.md

 ## Install recipes

-Ffe by it self can do nothing, you can write recipes yourself or download recipes written by others.
+Ffe by itself can do nothing, you can write recipes yourself or download recipes written by others.

 Please always inspect the recipe before installing it.
 For example,